Jaykd33/Jaykd33/README.md

 I build systems that sit at the intersection of machine learning research and production software — fine-tuning transformer models, then shipping them as real, working applications rather than notebooks.
 My recent work spans sentiment and emotion detection with DistilBERT, multilingual text classification with XLM-RoBERTa across five Indic languages, and fraud detection with explainable AI.

-Right now I'm researching about EEG-based cognitive fatigue prediction, working through physiological signal preprocessing, feature engineering, and model evaluation as part of a paper in progress.
-Outside of research, I lead CBITMUN as Secretary-General, coordinating a 100+ member team through one of the largest student-run MUN conferences in the Nation.
+Right now I'm at NIT Goa researching EEG-based cognitive fatigue prediction, working through physiological signal preprocessing, feature engineering, and model evaluation as part of a paper in progress.
+Outside of research, I lead CBITMUN as Secretary-General, coordinating a 200+ member team through one of the largest student-run MUN conferences in the region.

 What ties it together: I care about the full lifecycle of an ML system — training, evaluation, deployment, monitoring, and explainability — not just the model.
 I'm graduating in 2027 and open to full-time opportunities from July 2026.